HN Debrief

 • BrighterScript

-Mentioned as a community effort to improve Roku’s BrightScript language ergonomics.
+Mentioned as a community effort to smooth over BrightScript's rough edges.